Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Adenovirus infection in children is an acute respiratory disease with fever, moderate intoxication, damage to the mucous membranes of the respiratory tract, often conjunctiva of the eyes, as well as lymphoid tissue.
+Adenovirus infection in children is an acute respiratory disease with fever, moderate intoxication, damage to the mucous membranes of the respiratory tract, often the conjunctiva of the eyes, and also lymphoid tissue.

 The disease occupies an important place in the pathology of young children.
-In the inter-epidemic period of influenza, adenovirus infection at this age accounts for up to 25-30% of all viral respiratory diseases.
-By the age of 5, almost all children have an adenoviral infection, with half of the children suffering the infection again.
+In the interepidemic period of influenza, the share of adenovirus infection at this age accounts for up to 25-30% of all viral diseases of the respiratory tract.
+By the age of 5, almost all children have had adenovirus infection, and half of the children suffer the infection again.

 Epidemiology

-The source of infection are patients with both obvious and hidden, inapparant form of the disease, as well as healthy carriers.
-The most dangerous patients in the acute period of the disease, when adenoviruses in a large concentration are found in nasopharyngeal washings, scrapings from the affected conjunctiva, in the blood and feces.
-Patients are dangerous during the first 2 weeks of the disease, in rare cases, the virus continues until 3-4 weeks.
+The source of infection are patients with both obvious and latent, inapparent forms of the disease, as well as healthy carriers.
+The most dangerous patients are those in the acute period of the disease, when adenoviruses are found in high concentrations in nasopharyngeal washes, scrapings from the affected conjunctiva, in blood and feces.
+Patients are dangerous during the first 2 weeks of the disease, in rare cases the virus is released for up to 3-4 weeks.

-The mechanism of transmission of infection is airborne, but an alimentary pathway of infection is also possible - by the type of intestinal infections.
-According to the epidemiological classification of infectious diseases, adenovirus infection is classified as a group of airborne and intestinal infections.
+The mechanism of transmission of the infection is airborne, but the alimentary route of infection is also possible - like intestinal infections.
+According to the epidemiological classification of infectious diseases, adenovirus infection is classified in the group of airborne and intestinal infections.

-Children of the first months of life are unresponsive to adenovirus infection because of passive transplacental immunity.
-Beginning at 6 months, almost all children become susceptible.
-As a result of repeated diseases, children acquire active immunity, from the age of 5 the incidence of adenovirus infection is sharply reduced.
+Children in the first months of life are poorly susceptible to adenovirus infection due to passive transplacental immunity.
+Starting from 6 months, almost all children become susceptible.
+As a result of repeated diseases, children acquire active immunity; from the age of 5, the incidence of adenovirus infection decreases sharply.

 What causes adenovirus infection in children?

-There are 41 varieties (serovars) of human adenoviruses.
-Viral particles contain DNA, have a diameter of 70 to 90 nm, are stable in the external environment.
+There are 41 known varieties (serovars) of human adenoviruses.
+Viral particles contain DNA, have a diameter of 70 to 90 nm, and are stable in the external environment.

 Pathogenesis

-The entrance gates of the infection are often the upper respiratory tract, sometimes the conjunctiva or the intestine.
-By pinocytosis adenoviruses penetrate the cytoplasm, and then into the nucleus of susceptible epithelial cells and regional lymph nodes.
-Viral DNA is synthesized in the nuclei of the affected cells and mature virus particles appear in 16-20 h.
-This process leads to an end to the division of the infected cells, and then to their death.
-Reproduction of the virus in epithelial cells and regional lymph nodes corresponds to the incubation period.
+The entry point for infection is most often the upper respiratory tract, sometimes the conjunctiva or intestine.
+By pinocytosis, adenoviruses penetrate the cytoplasm and then the nucleus of susceptible epithelial cells and regional lymph nodes.
+Viral DNA is synthesized in the nuclei of affected cells and mature virus particles appear after 16-20 hours.
+This process leads to the cessation of division of infected cells and then to their death.
+Virus reproduction in epithelial cells and regional lymph nodes corresponds to the incubation period.

 Symptoms of adenovirus infection in children

 The incubation period of adenovirus infection is from 2 to 12 days.
-The disease usually begins acutely, but the various symptoms of the disease do not appear simultaneously, but consistently.
-The first signs are often a rise in body temperature and catarrhal phenomena in the upper respiratory tract.
-The body temperature rises gradually, reaching a maximum (38-39 ° C, rarely 40 ° C) to the 2-3rd day.
-Symptoms of intoxication are moderately expressed.
-There is a slight lethargy, appetite worsens, headache, and rarely muscular and joint pain.
-Some patients experience nausea, vomiting, and abdominal pain.
+The disease usually begins acutely, but various symptoms of the disease do not appear simultaneously, but sequentially.
+The first signs are often an increase in body temperature and catarrhal phenomena in the upper respiratory tract.
+Body temperature rises gradually, reaching a maximum (38-39 ° C, less often 40 ° C) by the 2nd-3rd day.
+Symptoms of intoxication are moderate.
+Slight lethargy is noted, appetite worsens, headache is possible, muscle and joint pain is rare.
+Some patients experience nausea, vomiting, abdominal pain.

-From the first day of the disease, there are abundant serous discharge from the nose, which soon become mucopurulent.
+From the first day of the disease, copious serous nasal discharge appears, which soon becomes mucopurulent.
 The mucous membrane of the nose is swollen, hyperemic.
 Nasal breathing is difficult.
-Changes in the oropharynx include mild hyperemia and swelling of the anterior arch and palatine tonsils.
-On the mucosa of the posterior pharyngeal wall, there is a so-called granulosis pharyngitis, in which the posterior wall looks edematous and hyperemic with hyperplastic bright follicles, lateral pharyngeal grooves are enlarged.
-With a pronounced exudative component of inflammation on the hyperplastic follicles, tender whitish coatings and thick mucus are seen.
+Changes in the oropharynx include moderate hyperemia and swelling of the anterior arches and palatine tonsils.
+So-called granular pharyngitis is noted on the mucous membrane of the posterior wall of the pharynx, in which the posterior wall looks edematous and hyperemic with hyperplastic bright follicles, the lateral ridges of the pharynx are enlarged.
+With a pronounced exudative component of inflammation, delicate whitish plaque and thick mucus are visible on the hyperplastic follicles.

 Classification

-With adenovirus infection, the main clinical syndrome is identified:
+In case of adenovirus infection, the main clinical syndrome is distinguished:

-There are easy, medium and heavy forms without complications and with complications.
+A distinction is made between mild, moderate and severe forms without complications and with complications.

 Diagnosis of adenovirus infection in children

-Adenovirus infection is diagnosed on the basis of fever, catarrh of the respiratory tract, hyperplasia of the oropharyngeal lymphoid tissue, enlargement of the cervical lymph nodes, and damage to the mucous membranes of the eyes.
-The sequential development of clinical symptoms is important for diagnosis, as a result of which the febrile period may extend to 7-14 days.
+Adenovirus infection is diagnosed based on fever, symptoms of catarrh of the respiratory tract, hyperplasia of the lymphoid tissue of the oropharynx, enlargement of the cervical lymph nodes, and damage to the mucous membranes of the eyes.
+The consistent development of clinical symptoms is important for diagnosis, as a result of which the febrile period can be extended to 7-14 days.

-As a rapid diagnosis, the fluorescent antibody method is used, which makes it possible to detect a specific adenoviral antigen in the epithelial cells of the patient's airways.
-For serological diagnosis, the RCC and haemagglutination delay response (RDA) are put.
-Increasing the antibody titer to adenovirus by 4 times or more in paired sera in the course of the disease confirms the etiology of the disease.
-To isolate adenoviruses, nasopharyngeal washings, feces and blood of the patient are used.
+The method of fluorescent antibodies is used as a rapid diagnostic, allowing to detect a specific adenoviral antigen in the epithelial cells of the respiratory tract of a sick child.
+For serological diagnostics, the RSC and the hemagglutination inhibition reaction (HIR) are used.
+An increase in the titer of antibodies to adenovirus by 4 times or more in paired sera in the dynamics of the disease confirms the etiology of the disease.
+Nasopharyngeal swabs, feces and blood of the patient are used to isolate adenoviruses.

 Who to contact?